Department of Education (Nepal)

-Department of Education (शिक्षा विभाग), abbreviated as DoE, is the executive department of the Ministry of Education, Nepal government responsible for the management and upkeep of the Nepalese system of education.
+Department of Education (शिक्षा विभाग), abbreviated as DoE, is the executive department of the Ministry of Education, Science and Technology, Nepal government responsible for the management and upkeep of the Nepalese system of education.
 It is the main implementation agency of Nepali educational plan and policy and is responsible for the basic and secondary education system in Nepal.

 History

 DoE was established on 23 May 1999.